 The safety and security of students, faculty and staff is of utmost concern to the University and the Pfeiffer University MS-PAS Program.

-Students who have witnessed any suspicious or unsafe activity should immediately inform MS-PAS faculty/staff or the police.
+Students who have witnessed any suspicious or unsafe activity should immediately inform PA program faculty/staff and/or the police.